 - Dried Fruits: Raisins, unsweetened coconut flakes, and dried bananas.
 Those dried fruits are what I had in my pantry, but you can add any other dried fruits, or if you don’t have, it’s ok to leave out.
 But coconut flakes are essential in this recipe because they act like oats due to the similar texture.

 - Liquid: I use Organic Pure Vermont Maple Syrup by Mount Mansfield Maple Products, and Greek Extra Virgin Olive Oil PDO Sitia Crete.
-Hint-hint: Both products are available in our online shop.

 Ingredient Suggestions & Variations: